 The first thing I did was remove the handles from the dresser using a flat head screw driver.

-I decided to keep the handles!
-I just think with a classic Dixie dresser like this, the ornate hardware is signature to the French Provincial style and that’s the look I’m going for!
+I decided to keep the handles on this vintage French provincial dresser!
+It’s such a classic style and the ornate hardware is signature to the French Provincial aesthetic!

 Step Two: Clean